KingGugu/KingGugu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hello!
 This is Yizhou Dang (党翌洲 in Chinese).
-I am currently a second-year Ph.D. student at [Software College](http://sc.neu.edu.cn/) of [Northeastern University](http://www.neu.edu.cn/), Shenyang, China.
+I am currently a third-year Ph.D. student at [Software College](http://sc.neu.edu.cn/) of [Northeastern University](http://www.neu.edu.cn/), Shenyang, China.
 I am fortunate to be advised by [Prof. Guibing Guo](https://guoguibing.github.io/cn/).
 Before that, I earned my B.E. degree in 2023 at the same institute.
 I am honored to work closely with [Dr. Enneng Yang](https://ennengyang.github.io/) and [Dr. Yuting Liu](https://vanillacreamer.github.io/).

-My research interests focus on recommender systems (RS), especially sequential recommendation and data augmentation methods.
+My research interests focus on AI for science (protein representation learning and drug discovery) and recommender systems (sequential recommendation).

-Also, I am interested in large language models for RS.
+I am particularly interested in data-centric (data augmentation, data synthesis, etc) methods.

-Please feel free to contact me by email if you have any questions or seeking collaborations.
+Please feel free to contact me by email if you have any questions or are seeking collaborations.

 # 🔥 News